Table of Contents

 How to grant an option?

-In order to grant an option, the company enters into an option agreement with the employee, which stipulates all the essential conditions related to the option.
+To grant an option, the company enters into an option agreement with the employee, which stipulates all the essential conditions related to the option.

 It is also common to stipulate that if during the vesting period an employee leaves voluntarily, their professional relationship is terminated, or they fail to perform their responsibilities, the company may request the employee to transfer all his shares back to the company against payment of the nominal value of such shares or for free, the so-called “Bad Leaver” situation.

-However, if the reason for termination of employment is, for example, an employee’s illness, the so-called “Good Leaver” situation, it is common to stipulate in the option agreement that the company may request the employee to transfer his vested shares back against payment of fair value for such shares and unvested shares for the nominal value.
+However, suppose the reason for termination of employment is, for example, an employee’s illness, the so-called “Good Leaver” situation, it is common to stipulate in the option agreement that the company may request the employee to transfer his vested shares back against payment of fair value for such shares and unvested shares for the nominal value.

 Different types of options